-Champagne is one of the most versatile wines to pair with food.
-In fact, if you’re ever in doubt about which wine to pair with a complex or unusual dish, chances are Champagne is an appropriate choice.
-However, although Champagne is complementary to most foods, not every Champagne pairs equally well with every type of food.
+Champagne is also one of the most versatile wines to pair with food.
+If you’re ever in doubt about which wine to pair with a complex or unusual dish, chances are Champagne is an appropriate choice.
+However, although Champagne complements most foods, not every Champagne pairs equally well with every food.
 To find the best Christmas Champagne to serve with dinner or dessert, consider the style and sweetness of the wine as well as which flavors you want to highlight in the meal.

 The Best Christmas Champagne to Serve with Dinner